Unknown values in the table of knots: Definitions

 \subsection{Slice (Topological and Smooth)}

 A knot is slice if its 4--ball genus is 0.
 There are topologically slice knots that are not smoothly slice, but there are no known examples of this with 11 or fewer crossings, so the two categories are not distinguished in the table. {\bf Update July 9, 2006:} Slicing disks for several 11-crossing knots ($11_{a28,a35,a96}$) have been found by McAtee. {\bf Update April 20, 2008:} Alexander Stoimenow conducted a computer search for smooth slice disks.
 This resolved the (topological) slicing question for all but 18 of the prime knots of 12 or fewer crossings.
 (In the smooth setting, the knot $11n_{34}$, which has Alexander polynomial 1, has unknown smooth 4--ball genus.)
 Herald, Kirk, and Livingston~\cite{hkl} used Casson-Gordon signature invariants to rule out sliceness for 2 of these 18, and developed methods of twisted polynomials and Casson-Gordon invariants to rule out another 15.
-The only remaining case is the knot $12n_{631}$.
+The only remaining case is the knot $12a_{631}$. {\bf Update June 2014:} Axel Seegler has shown that $12a_{631}$ is slice.